 The same rules apply here as they do with the 30-amp service.
 You want to run nothing but the air conditioning unit and be sure to use the proper extension cord of the right length to avoid the extra heat generated from the run.
 The cord should be no less than a 10-gauge exterior extension cord.

-Yep, you sure can.
-Though, you will need to make sure you keep a good eye on your RV’s house batteries as the electrolytes can become depleted if left unchecked.
-It is a good idea to check them at least once a month, but more often is better, and add distilled water if they are low, otherwise you could be facing extensive damages.
+Keeping your RV plugged in all the time is fine.
+This will not cause any harm to your Rv or its electrical system.
+Though, you will need to make sure you keep a good eye on your RV’s house batteries, if they are lead-acid, as the electrolytes can become depleted if left unchecked.
+It is a good idea to check them at least once a month, but more often is better, and add distilled water if they are low, otherwise, you could be facing extensive damages.

 You will also want to make sure that none of your 120-volt appliances are running if you are not using the camper while being plugged in.
 This can cause damage to your RV as well as deplete the house batteries which are expensive to replace, especially when the damage is easy to avoid.

-No, you can’t.
-Your RV must have house batteries of at least 12-volts in one form or another, whether one single battery or by using 2 six-volt batteries together.
+By not having a house battery in there is no closed loop for the Rv’s electrical system so nothing will work.
+Your RV must have at least one house battery of at least 12-volts in one form or another, whether one single battery or by using 2 six-volt batteries together.